Does the Rise of AI Precede the End of Code? - Slashdot

 I believe the term you're looking for is "rampancy" [wikipedia.org].

+When they can solve general problems, they'll start reasoning about themselves: they start acting as if their own interests are important

+Analysis and introspection is something other than will and emotion.
+We have arbitrators like judges and referees that make intelligent decisions that they have no stake in.
+We have sociopaths that are great at reading and manipulating emotions without feeling much of them.
+A computer is not hungry, thirsty, tired or cold.
+It's not happy, sad, angry or disappointed.
+It could put on a mask and play a role, but it doesn't really feel anything.
+Though it could always be given someone else's drive, like all the

-Citation needed (Score:4, Interesting)
+Citation needed (Score:5, Interesting)

 In fact, the possibilities of AI and machine learning are limitless